philippe-ostiguy/PyBacktesting/README.md

 | 99   | 2015-10-15 03:00:00 | 1.14802 | 1.14826 | 1.14254 | 1.14375   |
 | 100  | 2015-10-15 04:00:00 | 1.14372 | 1.14596 | 1.14335 | 1.14417   |

-And see the lenght, value type and if there are empty values (none) :
+And see the lenght, value types and if there are empty values (none) :

 ```
 series_.info()